 Currently, the board of directors has a greater role in organizations, since it also plans new standards and needs that organizations may have.

 In all companies, whether they are large, medium and small, there is a group that represents the boards of directors.
 This works according to how the general corporate laws of the states in which the companies are incorporated are stipulated and required.
-These laws generally stipulate that the corporation's business will be managed by a board of at least three directors (Myles L. Mace, 1972).
+These laws generally stipulate that the corporation's business will be managed by a board of at least three directors (Mace, 1972).

 Woman inclusion:

 Gender diversity: Sex disparity on the board of directors of chiefs has been a foundational issue in the business world.
 Thus, governments, especially in created nations, have forced portions to build the presence of ladies on sheets.
-They contend that expanding the variety of sheets creates more ability, regarding their aptitude, experience and associations, prompting better administration and execution of the organization (Pananda Pasaribu, 2017)
+They contend that expanding the variety of sheets creates more ability, regarding their aptitude, experience and associations, prompting better administration and execution of the organization (Pasaribu, 2017)

 Barriers: a factor that tends to restrict the free movement, mingling, or interbreeding of individuals or populations (MerriamWebster, 1828)

 Culture: Set of manifestations in which the traditional life of a people is expressed.
-(2006ASALE and RAE, n.d.)
-(ASALE and RAE, n.d.)
+(Asale and Rae, 2006) (Asale and Rae, n.d. )

 Initiatives: the capacity to be creative and work without being constantly determined what to do.
 It requires endurance and assurance.
 Individuals who show activity show that they can have an independent mind and act when vital.
 It implies thinking carefully and having the drive to accomplish.